Michael Ballack: International career

 Germany played strongly in the tournament despite Ballack's absence, including a 4–1 win over England and a 4–0 win over Argentina en route to finishing third, thanks to emerging midfield talents such as Sami Khedira, Thomas Müller, and Mesut Özil.
 Former German captain Lothar Matthäus suggested that Ballack's absence had allowed these young players to blossom.

 Since the 2010 World Cup qualifiers, Ballack had not been called up for any international matches.
 It was reported that Germany coach Joachim Löw was waiting for Ballack to retire from international football after the 2010 World Cup, however Ballack refused to give up despite a rash of injuries suffered in 2010–11 with Bayer Leverkusen.
 On 16 June 2011, it was announced that Ballack would no longer be a part of the national team.
 The German Football Association (DFB) offered him two friendlies to reach 100 matches for Germany, which he refused, accusing Löw of disrespecting him ever since his injury dating back to March 2010 and calling the invitation to compete in another two games for Germany a "farce".

-Ballack organized a farewell game by himself and invited Löw and Lahm.
-The teams on the pit were named Worldplayers vs. Ballack and Friends.
-Lahm played for 90 minutes.
-In attendance were Boris Becker, Michael Schumacher, Lothar Matthäus and Rudi Völler.